Hemingray Push Down Wax Sealer

 Support image: Auction Lot 228: Hemingray Push-Down Wax Sealer, Pint, A rare 1860s era wax sealer pint that was made by the Hemingray Glass Co.
 The grooved ring was achieved by the glassmaker pushing down on the unfinished mouth of the jar while the glass was still hot.
 Shiny glass with no damage or stains.
 The rough-sheared mouth was not ground and has some flaking off the edges as shown.
 Extremely scarce in this appealing pint size. – Greg Spurgeon, North American Glass

-Support: The Hemingray Glass Firms by Bill Lockhart, Beau Schriever, Bill Lindsey, and Carol Serr with contributions by Bob Stahr and David Whitten
+Support: Reference to The Hemingray Glass Firms by Bill Lockhart, Beau Schriever, Bill Lindsey, and Carol Serr with contributions by Bob Stahr and David Whitten

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.